Tick: Taxonomy and phylogeny

-Ticks belong to three different families.
+Ticks belong to four different families.
 The majority of tick species belong to the two families: Ixodidae (hard ticks) and Argasidae (soft ticks).
 The third living family is Nuttalliellidae, named for the bacteriologist George Nuttall.
-It comprises a single species, Nuttalliella namaqua, and as such is a monotypic taxon.
+It comprises a single extant species, Nuttalliella namaqua, and as such is a monotypic taxon.
 Nuttalliella namaqua is found in southern Africa ranging from Tanzania to Namibia and South Africa.
+There is one extinct family, Khimairidae, represented by the fossil species Khimaira fossus, currently regarded as the last common ancestral lineage of the Argasidae and Ixodidae.